tinymce/tinymce-docs/how-to-guides/migration-from-5x.md

 ```

 For information on using the latest development and testing builds, see: [Cloud deployment guide - Specify editor & plugin versions]({{site.baseurl}}/cloud-deployment-guide/editor-plugin-version/).

+## Plugin Changes

+### Print plugin moved to TinyMCE Core

+The Print plugin has been moved to Core in TinyMCE 6.0.

+Its toolbar button, menu item, shortcut and command will now work by default, without needing to specify `print` as a plugin.

+Integrators can remove `print` from the `plugins` section of their TinyMCE configuration.